 Research about long COVID is still happening, and we are learning more about it all the time.
 The information here reflects what we know now, and it is reviewed regularly.

 This resource is for people recovering from COVID-19 who are having ongoing health concerns.
 It's also for anyone who is caring for a person recovering from COVID-19.

 Recovering from COVID-19 is different for everyone.
-It’s important to contact your healthcare provider if you:
+Talk to your healthcare provider about your recovery plan and what is best for you if you:

 - are worried about your recovery

 - feel short of breath and it's not getting better, no matter what you try

 - feel very short of breath doing things that are normally easy for you

 - find that your attention, memory, thinking, or energy levels are not getting better

 - have symptoms that make it very hard or that stop you from doing your regular daily activities (like caring for yourself or going back to work or school)